RollingHillsAnalytics/imgur-analytics/README.md

 Because we are interested in the view count, it makes sense to start by looking at the relationship between views and other data points.
 For example: views per comment count, views per tag count, views per length of the title, etc.

-Fast forwarding this process a bit, the graph of views per point seems to show an interesting pattern (figure 1) .
+The graph of views per point seems to show an interesting pattern (figure 1) .
 The combination of size and color represents the number of comments for this image.

 There are two clusters of data, and we should try to discover what this represents.